crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/configuration.md

 ### `outofband_rules`

-An optional list of rules to be loaded in out of band phase.
-Out of band rules are non-blocking and are evaluated only once the AppSec Component answered to the remediation component.
-Useful for rules that are either expensive, can trigger false positives or are used for other scenarios.
+A supplementary list of rules can be loaded during the out-of-band phase.
+These out-of-band rules are non-blocking and are assessed only after the AppSec Component has responded to the remediation component.
+This approach is beneficial for rules that may be costly to execute, have a higher likelihood of generating false positives, or are applicable in specific scenarios.

 ### `inband_rules`